Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 2. A USB drive with [entware](https://github.com/RMerl/asuswrt-merlin/wiki/Entware) installed.
 Entware can be installed using [amtm - the SNBForum Asuswrt-Merlin Terminal Menu](https://www.snbforums.com/threads/amtm-the-snbforum-asuswrt-merlin-terminal-menu.42415/)

 ## Supported Models
-All Asus models that are [supported by Asuswrt-Merlin](https://asuswrt.lostrealm.ca/about), *with the exception of the AC86U*, should be supported by this script.
+All Asus models that are [supported by Asuswrt-Merlin](https://asuswrt.lostrealm.ca/about).
 I have received confirmation that it works on the following models:

 * RT-AC66U_B1
 * RT-AC68U